Child Custody Attorney Harwood Heights, IL

 Of course, some couples, no matter how hard they try, cannot agree about custody.
 When this is the case, a court will issue a final Judgment for Allocation of Parental Responsibilities, based on numerous factors that assist the court in determining the child’s best interests.
 Some of these factors include the needs of the child, the willingness and ability of each parent to foster a loving relationship between the child and the other parent, and even the child’s wishes if the child is of a mature age.

-Our Harwood Heights Lawyers Will Advocate for You
+Our Harwood Heights Child Custody Lawyers Will Advocate for You

-At the law offices of Scott M. Gordon & Associates, our Harwood Heights child custody lawyers understand how trying losing partial custody of your child can be, and how desperate you may be for competent legal counsel.
+At the law offices of Gordon & Perlut, our Harwood Heights child custody lawyers understand how difficult losing partial custody of your child can be, and how desperate you may be for competent legal counsel.
 When you call our law firm, our team will work hard on your behalf, and will always put the needs of you and your child first.